Ben-Jacks0n/Balls/README.md

 ![image](https://github.com/Ben-Jacks0n/Balls/assets/127924235/9a925a8d-c63f-4218-b818-f729a6272fb7)

 Last edited: 1/31/2024 10:16pm
-Currently its just the core mechanics of shooting the ball and hitting the red ball targets.
-This is for beter understanding the 2D Physics and the godot workflow.
+Currently it's just the core mechanics of shooting the ball and hitting the red ball targets.
+This is for better understanding the 2D Physics and the godot workflow.

 ## Play Instructions
 * Clone or download the project